1998 United States Senate elections: Special elections during the 105th Congress

 There were no special elections in 1998.

 Elections leading to the next Congress

 In these general elections, the winners were elected for the term beginning January 3, 1999; ordered by state.

 All of the elections involved the Class 3 seats.

 Closest races

 Eight races had a margin of less than 10%:

-California was the tipping point state with a margin of 10.1%.
+Ohio was the tipping point state with a margin of 13%.

 Alabama

 Incumbent Republican Richard Shelby won re-election to a third term.
 Shelby had been elected in 1986 and 1992 as a Democrat, but switched to the Republican party in 1994, making this the first election he competed in as a Republican.
 He beat Democrat Clayton Suddith, an army veteran and former Franklin County Commissioner.

 Alaska

 Incumbent Republican Frank Murkowski easily won re-election to a fourth term against Democratic nominee Joseph Sonneman, a perennial candidate, earning nearly 75% of the vote.